 - All About Beauty

 So here I was with the ticket and no show, better said, with the drawing and no artist.
-The other day while I was walking on the street, I saw a small tattoo parlor.
-And being so devoted to getting my body covered with phoenix images, I thought about stopping there for a couple of minutes to check out his work.
+While walking on the street the other day, I saw a small tattoo parlor.
+And being so devoted to getting my body covered with phoenix images, I thought about stopping there for a few minutes to check out his work.

 The worst that could happen was I would meet another wannabe.
-Actually, the market is full of them.
+The market is full of them.
 Most of the tattoo artists around are not that great.
 After I finish this story, I will add a guide on how to find gold between pebbles.

-Going back to the tale: I went into the studio, and there was this; let me, please state the obvious, tattoo-covered guy.
-His name is Flavio Vandroiy, I hadn’t heard about him at all, but once I was there, I decided to give him a shot, he had a client waiting, so our first contact was brief, but even though, to my surprise, he was very attentive.
+Returning to the tale, I went into the studio, and there was this: please state the obvious: tattoo-covered guy.
+His name is Flavio Vandroiy.
+I hadn’t heard about him, but I decided to give him a shot once I was there.
+He had a client waiting, so our first contact was brief, but even so, to my surprise, he was very attentive.

 Now, if you know a few renowned tattoo artists, you will understand that more and more, the pop star idea is truly affecting our fellas.
 Boy, most of the time, it feels like they are part of the royalty and are doing you the favor of looking at your face, even if only for five minutes of their precious time.
 Please note that there are some exceptions; one of them is the lovely Pierre Chapelle, whom, many years ago, I had the pleasure of being tattooed by while I was living in Montreal.

 I checked out one of Flávio Vandy’s portfolios on paper and analyzed his work better through his website.
-The work looked pretty good.
+The result looked pretty good.
 Steady and clear lines signed his tattoos.
-Then I saw a picture of a tattoo that was very small and full of details; I analyzed it for about one hour, looking at every single detail.
+Then I saw a picture of a very small tattoo full of details; I analyzed it for about one hour, looking at every point.
 After that, I thought that he would probably do a good job out of my drawing.
-I sent him an e-mail with the image of my phoenix attached, after a day, he sent me an honest reply.
+I sent him an e-mail with the image of my phoenix attached, and after a day, he sent me an honest reply.
 He told me that the drawing was quite small, but he would take up the challenge.

 So we got the image on my back, and of course, I complained about the position.
 He patiently erased the drawing and did it again.
-Even if I was pleased with the position, I thought about complaining just to see his reaction.
-But there was no need to do it; he told me that he could be changing it up until I was happy with the placement.
+Even if I was pleased with the work, I thought about complaining just to see his reaction.
+But there was no need to do it; he told me he could change it until I was happy with the placement.
 So I kept quiet.
-I hate to push nice willing people.
-If he were a jerk, I would probably have changed the position another couple of times.
+I hate to push nice, willing people.
+I would probably have changed the position several times if he were a jerk.

-He did an amazing job, out of something that many thought to be impossible to accomplish.
+He did an amazing job of something many thought impossible to accomplish.
 One of the nicest things about this guy is that he is humble enough to tell me that we will have to go back and touch upon the images that he thought could be better done after we finish all the phoenixes.
 I agree with him; some of the birds’ faces, if you look at a picture taken with the micrometric of a camera, are not identical.

-I have many tattoos, made by many hotshots in the industry, including my extraordinary first tattoo that Marco Leoni himself made.
-Even if it is an old tattoo; I got it when I was a pre-teen, and it did suffer quite a bit with stretch due to my growth and the thousands of times that I put it through the monstrous process of leg waxing, it still here, not as pompous as it was once, but every time I look at it, I know that this old phoenix helped me to became who I am.
+I have many tattoos made by many hotshots in the industry, including my extraordinary first tattoo that Marco Leoni himself made.
+Even if it is an old tattoo, I got it as a pre-teen.
+It did suffer quite a bit with stretch due to my growth and the thousands of times I put it through the monstrous process of leg waxing.
+It is still here, not as pompous as once, but every time I look at it, I know that this old phoenix helped me become who I am.

-The truth is that I’m in love with this new tattoo; so far, it is really the best quality small work that I’ve seen.
-Itt looks like the finest and most delicate lace that you can buy if you look at it from far.
-Ok, after my narcissistic story, I will, as promised, add a few tips on how to know when a tattoo artist is good or he is just another self-proclaimed tattooer with the artist title.
+The truth is that I’m in love with this new tattoo; so far, it is the best quality small work that I’ve seen.
+It looks like the finest and most delicate lace you can buy if you look at it from afar.
+Ok, after my narcissistic story, I will, as promised, add a few tips on how to know when a tattoo artist is good or he is just another self-proclaimed tattooer with the artist’s title.

-Notice that international prizes, even if prestigious, are judged not in the artist’s daily work.
-The prizes are given to artists based on only one work, done once during a competition.
-I considered a tiny sample worth a prize if you consider that many tattoo artists do between three or four tattoos in the studio a day.
+Notice that even if prestigious, international prizes are judged not in the artist’s daily work.
+The awards are given to artists based on only one job, done once during a competition.
+I considered a tiny sample worth an honor if you think many tattoo artists do between three or four tattoos in the studio daily.

 1) Of course, the studio must be clean and the material properly sterilized.
-The artist must wear gloves all the time, and the ink should be poured into small containers, avoiding contamination of the material.
+The artist must always wear gloves and pour the ink into small containers to avoid contamination.

-3) The lines on a tattoo have to be smooth; jagged lines and shaky lines are a big no-go.
+3) The lines on a tattoo have to be smooth; jagged lines and shaky lines are a big no-no.

-4) The color has to be well applied to the entire image without leaving empty spots.
+4) The color must be applied well to the entire image without leaving empty spots.

 5) How the artist uses and combines colors is also very important, especially if you look for the watercolor effect.

 6) Big tattoos are easier to master than small tattoos.
-Even if the sleeves and the full-backs get more attention, small tattoos are much more complicated to make.
-So while looking at the artist’s portfolio, check out his small and more detailed work.
+Even if the sleeves and the full-backs get more attention, small tattoos are much more complicated.
+So, while looking at the artist’s portfolio, check out his small and more detailed work.
 A good hint is to look for some tattoos of birds and check out the feathers and the bird’s face.

-7) Also, pay attention to the work that the person does when reproducing cartoon characters.
-This kind of reproduction is very complicated due to the number of details, the perfect thickness of the lines, and the coloration.
+7) Also, pay attention to the person’s work when reproducing cartoon characters.
+This reproduction is very complicated due to the number of details, the perfect thickness of the lines, and the coloration.

 list of famous artists